 Grading of SUFE (slipped upper femoral epiphysis) can be made on both AP and true lateral projections.

-As the epiphysis slips, the metaphysis can be di...
+As the epiphysis slips, the metaphysis can be d...

 SVC obstruction can cause SVC syndrome which is the most common condition affecting this vessel.
 It can be secondary to an extrinsic compression or intraluminal thrombosis/stenosis.
 Collateral pathways, with the azygos vein being the most important collateral vessel, form in response to severe n...

-Supracondylar fractures are a classic paediatric injury which require vigilance as imaging findings can be subtle.
+Supracondylar humeral fractures, often simply referred to as supracondylar fractures, are a classic pediatric injury which require vigilance as imaging findings can be subtle.

-Simple supracondylar fractures are typically seen in younger children, and are uncommon in adults; 90% are seen in children younger than 10 years of age, with a peak ...
+Simple supracondylar fractures are typically seen in younger children, and are uncommon in adults; 90% ar...

 The staging system for moyamoya disease first described by Suzuki and Takaku in their seminal 1969 article1 is still in use today.
 Formally, the staging refers to findings on conventional angiography, although there are efforts to apply similar systems to MR angiography.2